FAQ: Exam Accommodations

 Where do students take their exams?

 Occasionally, due to schedule conflicts or back-to-back classes, students may take an exam before or after the regularly scheduled class time.
 When this occurs, students are directed to speak with their instructors and get permission to take the exam at a different time.
-Please do not hesitate to contact AESS to confirm a student’s exam time or with any questions or concerns.
+Please do not hesitate to contact us to confirm a student’s exam time or with any questions or concerns.
 When scheduling, we base a student’s extended time on the length of the class period.
 Please let us know if students should not have the full class time.

 How do I get the exam back?

 Faculty may pick up exams from Ladd Library G35 Monday-Friday between the hours of 8:30-12:00 and 1:00-4:30pm.
 Please let us know when you are coming so we can arrange for contactless pick-up.